THE NIBBLE (TM) - Great Finds for Foodies (tm)

 While artisanal producers, making small-batches of higher quality pasta, use the same basic ingredients as larger commercial producers, there are two key differences that create a better-tasting, “connoisseur” product.
 First, they extrude their pasta through bronze dies that leave microstriations (ridges, grooves, etc.) to capture and hold the sauce.
 Second, they dry the pasta at lower temperatures.
 While this takes longer, it preserves the fine flavors of the wheat.

 Asian noodles are available in a broad variety of shapes and size.
 They can be made of wheat, rice or buckwheat flour, mung bean threads, arrowroot starch, bean curd skin, sweet potato starch, and tofu.
 Some Chinese noodles contain eggs, e.g. Chinese egg noodles, although the majority of Asian noodles do not.
-Unlike Italian noodles, Asian noodles are generally not eaten with sauce, but are stir-fried or used in soups and salads.
+Unlike Italian noodles, Asian noodles are generally not eaten with sauce on top, but are stir-fried or used in soups and salads.

 BLÉ NOIR